Patricia Schiller: Career

 Schiller followed an interest in marriage counselling and in 1955 offered courses for the Legal Aid Society.
 She helped create the first public school in the U.S. for pregnant girls.

 In 1960, she received a master's degree in clinical psychology from American University in Washington, DC.

 She eventually convinced the Dean of Howard University College of Medicine in Washington, DC, to hire her at the Department of Obstetrics and Gynecology.

-In 1967, she founded the American Association of Sexuality Educators, Counselors and Therapists (AASECT), which was the first U.S. accrediting organization for sex educators.
+In 1967, she founded the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
 She collaborated with William Masters and Virginia Johnson on guidelines and ethical standards for sexual counselors.

 Personal life

 In 1943, she married lawyer Irving Schiller, then a first lieutenant in the Army, two years after they had met.
 They settled in Washington, and had two children, Louise and Jonathan.
 The couple had a home on Martha’s Vineyard where she socialised with influential women like Mrs. Robert McNamara, Mrs. W. Willard Wirtz, and Mrs. Arthur Goldberg.
 The couple moved to Florida permanently in 1990 and her husband died in 2007, while she outlived him another 11 years, becoming 104 years old.
-She died of hypertensive cardiovascular disease in Palm Beach Florida.
+She died of hypertensive cardiovascular disease in Palm Beach, Florida.

-Her son, Jonathan D. Schiller is a lawyer and co-founder of prominent law firm Boies Schiller Flexner LLP.
+Her son, Jonathan D. Schiller, is a lawyer and co-founder of prominent law firm Boies Schiller Flexner LLP.